Gargi016/AQI-things/README.md

     Open and run the Jupyter notebooks (`.ipynb` files) in the repository to see the full data analysis and model training process.

 </details>

 ---

+## 🤝 How to Contribute

+Contributions are welcome!
+If you're interested in data science for environmental impact, please feel free to fork the repository and submit a pull request.

+### Areas for Contribution
+* **Data:** Integrate new data sources (e.g., weather data, traffic data) to improve model accuracy.
+* **Model:** Experiment with different time-series models (like ARIMA or LSTMs) to compare performance against Prophet.
+* **Front-End:** Enhance the interactivity of the Leaflet.js map or add new visualizations with Chart.js.
+* **Back-End:** Optimize the Flask API for faster performance or add unit tests.

+---